GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/terraform_alert_config/import_adapter/README.md

 The main connection settings and parameters are located in the *terraform.tfvars* file.
 Here the user can specify and change the settings for the following blocks:
 * Google Cloud Project settings
 * Google Cloud Storage settings
-* Healthcare settigs
+* Healthcare settings
-* Dicom import adapter setting
+* Dicom import adapter settings
 * Google Kubernetes Engine settings

 # Validate Terraform configuration